rohit-vaswani/coding-interview-preparation/readme.md

  - Can you take a simple example to solve the problem [support-negative-Array-index]
  - Can you think of the solution in the Plain English

--- Transformation problem, comments
+Approach to take:
+ - Two Pointer
+ - Sliding window
+ - Recursion

+DS or built-in or helper functions
+ - Promise.all

+Kind of the problem
+ - Recursive
+ - Complex
+ - String/Array problem
+ - non-comprehensive problem
+ - cases problem
+ - Logical problem

 -- Complex problem, DS
 -- Recursive problem, Recursion
 -- Cases problem, handle
--- String/Array problem, example [longest-substring-with-unique-characters]
--- non-comprehensive, english translation
+-- String/Array problem, example and passes [longest-substring-with-unique-characters] -- non-comprehensive, english translation